-Our short-term goal is to establish an initial franchise in the multi-billion-dollar U.S. hormonal contraceptive market built on approval of Twirla in the U.S. Our resources are currently focused on the commercialization of Twirla.
-To that end, our goal is to begin the pre-validation and validation of the commercial manufacturing process in the first half of 2020, manufacture three validation batches of Twirla and complete the process in the second half of 2020.
+Our short-term goal is to establish an initial franchise in the multi-billion-dollar U.S. hormonal contraceptive market built on the approval of Twirla in the U.S. Our resources are currently focused on the commercialization of Twirla.
+To that end, we completed the pre-validation process and began our validation of the commercial manufacturing process in the first half of 2020.
+We are currently undergoing the validation of the commercial manufacturing process for Twirla in accordance with our approved marketing application.
 We intend to ship product to wholesalers in the fourth quarter of 2020.
-At the same time, we will prepare for the availability of commercial product supply.
-We also expect to explore the advancement of our existing pipeline and its possible expansion through business development activities.
+At the same time, we continue to prepare for the availability of commercial product supply.
+In August 2020, we hired a Chief Medical Officer, who is leading an evaluation of our existing pipeline including potential development costs and timelines.
+We also expect to explore possible expansion through business development activities.

-In the first quarter of 2020, we began work to engage with third party payors to gain coverage and reimbursement for Twirla, advanced the pre-validation work on our commercial manufacturing process for Twirla, and entered into an agreement with our third-party logistics provider for Twirla distribution services.
+In the first quarter of 2020, we began the pre-validation work on our commercial manufacturing process for Twirla, and entered into an agreement with our third-party logistics provider for Twirla distribution services.

-In the second quarter of 2020, we completed production of the planned manufacturing pre-validation batch of Twirla and subject to completion of the final quality assurance testing, we expect to begin the validation process.
+In the second quarter of 2020, we continued to execute on our plan to engage with third party payors to gain coverage and reimbursement for Twirla, completed production of the planned manufacturing pre-validation batch of Twirla and began the validation process.
 On April 30, 2020, we entered into a definitive agreement with our contract manufacturer, Corium, for the commercial manufacture and supply of Twirla.
-On April 30, 2020, we entered into an agreement with inVentiv Commercial Services, a Syneos Health group company, or inVentiv, to provide a contract sales force and related sales services for Twirla.
-We plan to begin hiring and training an initial sales team, which we estimate to be in the range of 70 to 100 persons.
-We continue to monitor the current public health crisis and evaluate with our partner inVentiv the exact size and specific implementation plan for our sales team, including the use of remote detailing services.
+In addition, on April 30, 2020, we entered into an agreement with inVentiv Commercial Services, a Syneos Health group company, or inVentiv, to provide a contract sales force and related sales services for Twirla.